saumya-guptaa/ISCO-630E/README.md

 # Assignments

-The assignment folders contain the description of the assignment statement along with the jupyter notebooks (and dataset).
+The assignment folders contain the description of the assignment statement along with pyhton codes(and dataset).

 1. Using Naive Baysian Classifier: Predict   where   a   given   mail   is   spam   or   not.
 Use   the  data set provided for this purpose. (structured data set).